Codeer-Software/Friendly/README.md

     dynamic window = _app.Type<Application>().Current.MainWindow;
     dynamic textBox = window._textBox;

-    //The code let tasrget process load current assembly.
+    //Causes the specified assembly to be loaded into the target process.
-    WindowsAppExpander.LoadAssembly(_app, GetType().Assembly);
+    _app.LoadAssembly(GetType().Assembly);

-    //You can use class defined in current assembly. dynamic observer = _app.Type<Observer>()(textBox);
+    //You can use the type contained in the loaded assembly in the target process. dynamic observer = _app.Type<Observer>()(textBox);

     //Check change text.